 Our current charging structures are targeted rates for water supply, wastewater and stormwater services.
-This approach means that, unless they are high water users (typically non-residential customers charged for their excess water use on a volumetric basis), all customers of our water services pay a common rate for each water service regardless of the volume consumed or produced.
+This approach means that, unless they are high water users (typically nonresidential customers charged for their excess water use on a volumetric basis), all customers of our water services pay a common rate for each water service regardless of the volume consumed or produced.
 Changing our water services charging structure was raised as an option during engagement workshops.
+Any consideration of a change in the charging structure would need to include equity and the ability of the consumer to pay.